 Please pray for our home as the school year starts.
 Pray that our girls may be able to take the lessons learned this summer and apply them as they return to school.
 Pray especially for Janell and Sarah as they transfer from a Christian junior high school to a secular high school (there are no Christian high schools in our area).
 Also, pray for the Home as it undertakes building another unit starting the spring of 2004.
 Both homes are full and there is a waiting list of both young men and young women needing a Christian group home.
 We are looking for volunteers to help with the construction of this new home starting in the spring.
 We would love it if a group from DCCC could come!”

 Running the Race,

 Telephone: (618) 592-3315

 The Martins serve as substitute houseparents at the Oblong group of homes, allowing others to take a break.
 Those of you who have a few kids might empathize with taking a break from watching over 8-10 kids!
-Chris also supervises maintenance on the homes, as well as construction on the new home that is planned in the spring of 2004.
+Chris also supervises maintenance on all of the homes.